 Washington, DC 20016-8001

-Important: Alternatively, you can scan and submit your Bank Letter, AU CFIS form, and TOEFL/IELTS official score report via fax to +1-202-885-1025.
-There is no need to mail hard copies if you choose to fax your documents.
+Please note: You can submit your Bank Letter and the AU CFIS form electronically via the Future Eagle Portal or fax to +1-202-885-1025.
+There is no need to mail hard copies if you choose to electronically upload or fax your documents.

 You may also ask your school official to use their university email account to send us electronic copies of your official documents as PDF attachments to firstname.lastname@example.org.
 There is no need to mail hard copies if you choose this electronic option.